 It differs for each company, however, at Patio Enclosures, we custom design and manufacture all of our sunroom products, so we typically have one of our design consultants meet with you for a minimum of 60-90 minutes (slightly more if your project is complex).
-This allows our sunroom expert ample time to discuss your project and develop a personalized plan complete with quote.
+This allows our sunroom contractors ample time to discuss your project and develop a personalized plan complete with quote.

 Question 2: What can I expect during an in-home design consultation?

 Again, this varies from company to company.
 At Patio Enclosures, we take the time to listen to your vision for the space.
 Since everything we do is tailored to your home specifically, the options are endless.
 Having an idea of how you and other family members plan to use the room will help us make recommendations and develop the best plan for you.
-Our sunroom expert will also look at your space, take rough measurements; demonstrate actual product samples and share photos of similar projects we’ve recently completed.
+Our sunroom contractor will also look at your space, take rough measurements, demonstrate actual product samples and share photos of similar projects we’ve recently completed.
 Finally, our goal is to leave you with a project estimate and payment plan options.
 Our sunroom experts do not use high-pressure tactics, nor is there ever an obligation to buy.
 We know a sunroom or porch enclosure is a big investment for your home, and we want to give you all the information to make a great decision for you and your family.

 Question 3: Who needs to attend the consultation?

 In today’s day and age, getting everyone together for dinner is sometimes a challenge, let alone getting everyone together for a design consultation with a contractor.
 However, a custom sunroom or deck enclosure is essentially a room addition.
 There are many details to go over that impact the total cost of the project.
-At Patio Enclosures, we encourage all parties who will use the room be involved in the consultation.
-That way everyone can ask questions and our sunroom expert can make recommendations for your custom project specifically.
+At Patio Enclosures, we encourage all parties who will use the room to be involved in the consultation.
+That way everyone can ask questions and our sunroom contractors can make recommendations for your custom project specifically.

 Questions to Ask During Your Sunroom Consultation